 Picture this: with the confidence of a world-renowned expert, a frontline supervisor of a grocery store deli is handling a barrage of questions from an executive-level audience with ease.
-This, in spite of one audience member who clearly does not like the implications of her presentation.
+And she’s doing so despite one audience member who clearly does not like the implications of her presentation.
 His questions are tough.
 He is in charge of IT for the entire company.

-This scene, which I witnessed and will elaborate on below, is a good example of a company wrestling with which capabilities to invest in: technology or people as if it’s a zero-sum game.
+This scene, which I witnessed and will elaborate on below, is an excellent example of a company wrestling with which capabilities to invest in, technology or people, as if it’s a zero-sum game.

-What was new to the company was the investment in store-specific capabilities for localized problem-solving and improvement.
+The investment in store-specific capabilities for localized problem-solving and improvement was new to the company.
 Historically, kaizen came from corporate.

 In Andi’s presentation, which she had structured per the problem-solving method she had learned, she first stated the problem: rotisserie chicken was out-of-stock for customers almost 40% of the time.
 As an aside, she noted how difficult it was for her to measure the problem as the display case for cooked and packaged chickens was hundreds of feet from the deli.
-Those doing the work could not witness its outcomes, for better or worse.
+As a result, those doing the work could not witness its outcomes, for better or worse.

 Then, she described how she and her team had: analyzed customer demand by time of day, doubled the number of batches cooked from the minimum of four per day (which also improved freshness for customers), combined unloading and loading the oven into a single changeover routine, employed a simple kanban system so the number of chickens cooked reflected the number sold since the previous batch, and how they had run a series of rapid experiments that led to various adjustments in the process.

 The result?
-In little over a month, stockouts had been virtually eliminated.
-Quality was improved.
-The work, with smaller batches and less time spent interacting with the oven, was safer.
-And most importantly, Andi and her colleagues had learned and grown.
+In little over a month, they had virtually eliminated stockouts while improving quality.
+Also, the work was safer with smaller batches and less time spent interacting with the oven.
+Finally, and most importantly, Andi and her colleagues had learned and grown.

 The company was now facing a dilemma, having spent millions of dollars on various technologies (e.g., equipment and software) that promised to solve, once and for all, operational problems like stockouts.
 Presumably, at least some of those investments had been pitched by the now-stewing IT executive.
-Yet Andi had just demonstrated an alternative approach: with an operating system designed for problem-solving and teams capable of leveraging that system, problems such as stockouts could be eliminated at the root cause with a fraction of the investment.
+Yet Andi had just demonstrated an alternative approach: an operating system designed for problem-solving and teams capable of leveraging that system, which could eliminate problems such as stockouts at the root cause with a fraction of the investment.

-The IT executive’s line of questioning centered on two things: how amazing Andi was and how much “easier” it could have been for Andi and her team if technology had done the problem-solving, and the thinking, for her.
-It appeared as if his focus on Andi was meant to undercut the alternative approach she represented, by suggesting she was exceptional.
-She was, and is, amazing, no disagreement there, but the only real difference between her and her also-amazing peer supervisors in other delis was the capability that had been built in her and the newly established operating system within which she now worked.
+The IT executive’s line of questioning centered on how amazing Andi was and how much “easier” it could have been for Andi and the team if technology had done the problem-solving and the thinking for them.
+It appeared his focus on Andi was meant to undercut the alternative approach she represented by suggesting she was exceptional.
+And she was, and is, amazing; no disagreement there.
+But the only real difference between her and her also-amazing peer supervisors in other delis was the capability she developed using the newly established operating system.

-As part of the experiment, the lessons she’d received about work were about its meaningfulness (solving problems for customers) and the opportunity to learn and grow on the job.
-The lessons others would learn, if the IT executive’s argument carried the day, would be to check your mind and heart at the door and just feed the computer with data.
-It will take care of the rest.
+As part of the experiment, the lessons she’d received about work were about its meaningfulness (solving customer problems) and the opportunity to learn and grow on the job.
+If the IT executive’s argument carried the day, the lessons others would learn would be to check your mind and heart at the door and just feed the computer with data — technology will take care of the rest.
 Work, therefore, is using your hands and feet to serve computers more than customers — the antithesis of jidoka.

 So, back to my line of questioning: “What employment experiences are you creating?
 What lessons are you teaching the employees you’re responsible for, explicitly and implicitly, about work, about serving customers, about the relationship between technology and people?”

 Investing in technology and investing in people are not mutually exclusive options.
-Employers can, and should, invest in both.
-That said, will technology work for your people or the other way around?
+Employers can — and should — invest in both.
+That said, will the technology work for your people or the other way around?
 That is a choice to be made.